infusionsoft/mickael-test-2024.11/sdks/core/java/docs/AutomationCategoryApi.md

 List automation categories

-Lists all automation categories based on the request parameters
+Retrieves a list of automation categories

 ### Example